 I initially made these orange pumpkin balls (aka pumpkin pie balls) about two years ago as a tribute to my husband.
 I remember asking him about fruits he enjoyed the most and he mentioned oranges among a couple of others.
 I also like orange flavor, which is associated with end of year celebrations in many countries around the globe.
 With Chinese New Year just around the corner I’m tempted to say “Ni hao, zesty pumpkin pie balls!”

 Working full-time and blogging can be exhaustive and ease of preparation is important to me.
-I would feel overwhelmed if I had to think of a triple-layered cake to create while trying to adapt a recipe to the paleo autoimmune regimen or while working on my own recipe.
-Luckily food processor is there, which is a must on the aip kitchen, and I cannot imagine my life without it any more.
+I would feel overwhelmed if I had to think of a triple-layered cake to create while trying to adapt a recipe to the paleo autoimmune protocol or while working on my own recipe.
+Luckily food processor is there, which is a must on the AIP kitchen, and I cannot imagine my life without it any more.

 - Place all the ingredients in a food processor and process until a ball of dough is formed.

 - Roll** a level tablespoon of the mixture into balls.

 - Refrigerate the balls for 30 minutes or longer to allow them to firm.